-- 1. YELLOW (like the sun) positive and GREEN (like the earth) negative leads runs from battery breaker buss bar area to a harness inside the exterior refrigerator access door.
+- 1. YELLOW (like the sun) positive and GREEN (like the earth) negative leads are coiled near the battery breaker buss bar area and again at a location in the roof.
 The battery buss bar is located behind the sofa on front lounge models, and next to the battery compartment.
 Battery cables will run to this bar.
-Roof mounted panels require dropping the panel wires down through the refrigerator vent to the inside of the exterior refrigerator access door.
-Portable solar panels can be set outside close to the access door.
+The roof location is marked with a lable on the roof and a hole must be drilled to access them and pull them for an after market installation.
 The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system. - 2.
 A Cat 5 patch cord for the solar panel display runs from the battery buss bar to an area just below the CatCon monitor display.
 The Cat 5 wire is plugged into the display panel.